 4.2.
-WORK COMPLETED IN 2018
+WORK COMPLETED IN 2019

-Project-related activities conducted in the Spada Lake Reservoir Basin and on other Project lands during 2018 were conducted according to the MMHPP.
+Project-related activities conducted in the Spada Lake Reservoir Basin and on other Project lands during 2019 were conducted according to the MMHPP.
 Plans and activities were prepared or modified as needed to comply with the MMHPP.
 These activities included:

-- Construction of the Water Temperature Conditioning pipe and valve to improve habitat conditions within the bypass reach - Conducting snow surveys to support operation and water supply planning - Maintaining recreation facilities in support of the RRMP - Implementing the TRMP - Implementing the NWMP
+- Conducting snow surveys to support operations and water supply planning - Maintaining recreation facilities in support of the RRMP - Implementing the TRMP - Implementing the NWMP